SnowGem Hits Market Capitalization of $1.36 Million (XSG)

-SnowGem (CURRENCY:XSG) traded 1.8% higher against the dollar during the 1 day period ending at 14:00 PM E.T. on August 4th.
-SnowGem has a total market cap of $1.36 million and approximately $45,383.00 worth of SnowGem was traded on exchanges in the last day.
-One SnowGem coin can now be purchased for $0.0441 or 0.00000231 BTC on popular cryptocurrency exchanges including Graviex, STEX and Mercatox.
-In the last week, SnowGem has traded 13.2% lower against the dollar.
+SnowGem (CURRENCY:XSG) traded 1.8% higher against the U.S. dollar during the one day period ending at 22:00 PM ET on August 7th.
+In the last week, SnowGem has traded down 13.2% against the U.S. dollar.
+SnowGem has a total market capitalization of $1.36 million and approximately $45,383.00 worth of SnowGem was traded on exchanges in the last 24 hours.
+One SnowGem coin can currently be purchased for approximately $0.0441 or 0.00000231 BTC on exchanges including Graviex, STEX and Mercatox.

 - SaveToken (SAVE) traded down 0% against the dollar and now trades at $0.0001 or 0.00000000 BTC.